cruiseresearchgroup/G-CREWE/README.md

 It is flexible for the propopsed framework to apply different compression method or node embedding method for alignment.
 Two compression and embedding learning methods are available in the code.
 ![Image of Framework](https://octodex.github.com/images/yaktocat.png)
 ## Reference
-Kyle K. Qin, Flora D. Salim, Yongli Ren,Wei Shao, Mark Heimann, and Danai Koutra.
+Kyle K. Qin, Flora D. Salim, Yongli Ren, Wei Shao, Mark Heimann, and Danai Koutra.
 2020.
 G-CREWE: Graph CompREssion With Embedding for Network Alignment.
 In The 29th ACM International Conference on Information and Knowledge Management, October 19-23, 2020, Galway, Ireland.